 Welcome to Dawley Computing page

-Here are our top 10 ideas for you to try out in school or at home.
+Here are our top 10 ideas for you to try out at home.

 1. Using a Bee Bot to learn about directions and distances.
 There is a free iPad app to download and a 69p app that is about pyramids.
 You can also program a robot called A.L.E.X. to move to a target position using a free iPad app.